coderamen666/srd-v3.5-md/epic/epic-monsters-g-w.md

 as temporary hit points.
 Tehse temporary hit points last a maximum of 1 hour.
 If an opponent is slain by blazefire, only blackened ash remains of the victim.
-Hit points lost to the blazefire never heal naturally and cannot be magically restored---they are gone for good.
+Hit points lost to the blazefire never heal naturally and cannot be magically restored—they are gone for good.

-**Spell-Like Abilities:** At will--- *dimension door, flame arrow, spell immunity (sleet storm*), *fireball, wall of fire.* Caster level 22nd;
+**Spell-Like Abilities:** At will— *dimension door, flame arrow, spell immunity (sleet storm*), *fireball, wall of fire.* Caster level 22nd;
 save DC 19 + spell level.
 The DC is Charisma-based.